-The company's approach to achieving and assuring compliance with its licence and regulatory obligations is based on a sound system of internal controls and governance.
-To inform themselves about the company's compliance, the company's Board and Audit, Risk and Assurance Committee members carried out a range of activities throughout 2022/23 to satisfy themselves as to the proper functioning of those systems.
+The company's approach to achieving and assuring compliance with its licence and regulatory obligations is based on a system of sound internal controls and governance.
+To inform themselves about the company's compliance, the company's Board and members of its Audit, Risk and Assurance Committee carried out a range of activities throughout the year to satisfy themselves as to the proper functioning of those systems.

 The company's Director of Regulation and Strategy is responsible for monitoring regulatory compliance and is supported in discharging this responsibility by employees in the Regulation, Assurance, Legal and Internal Audit teams.
 The company continues to employ external assurance partners to scrutinise, challenge and give independent advice on the procedures the company uses to collect and report the information underpinning this compliance statement.
 The assurance partners have highlighted that the company has full understanding of and has sufficient processes and internal systems of controls to meet reporting obligations.

-The assurance partners also highlighted that the majority of reporting processes continue to demonstrate either consistent good practice or improvements from previous years, and in the few cases where areas of inadequacy in reporting procedures were noted in previous years, these have now been addressed, or have improvement plans in place and clear written procedures are in place for all the 2020-2025 Performance Commitments.
+The assurance partners also highlighted that the majority of reporting processes continue to demonstrate either consistent good practice or improvements from previous years, and in the few cases where areas of inadequacy in reporting procedures were noted in previous years, these have now been addressed.